Average SAT Test Scores vs. College Admission Rates

 The ACT evaluates English, math, reading, and science skills students have already learned.
 In comparison, the SAT tests math, reading, and writing, while also measuring students’ ability to learn.

 Most universities allow applicants to choose between sending either score, while others require both or none.
-Online SAT prep is a great way to ensure you get a top score on your exam.
+Online SAT practice tests are a great way to ensure you get a top score on your exam.

 At Test-Guide, we want students to succeed.
 Our goal is to help pave the way for students to learn, study, and pass their exams like the SAT and ACT.